 Most dogs exhibit urticaria and the resulting scratching as a result of their allergies.
 However, dogs may only chew at their paws or the bases of their tails, so owners don’t suspect allergies.
 Other often unexpected signs that your dog has allergies include:

 Pay attention to the subtle signs of your dog’s discomfort to spot allergies before they become serious.

 Help is Available for Dogs Suffering With Allergies

-Contact 1st Pet Veterinary Centers to have your dog professionally tested for allergies.
+Contact 1st Pet Veterinary Centers to make an appointment and further discuss possible testing and treatment for your dog’s allergies.
 We work with you and your pet to prevent, diagnose, and treat canine allergies and allergic reactions.